bbernstein/homebridge-snowsense/README.md

 This is a plugin for [homebridge](https://github.com/nfarina/homebridge) that is a simple Occupancy Sensor that automatically detects occupancy ON when it's going to snow soon and OFF a while after it stops snowing.
 Think of **snow** being the **occupant** and you have ample warning of when the (un)welcome guest arrives.

 This is based on my earlier project, [homebridge-snowswitch](https://github.com/bbernstein/homebridge-snowswitch) that was similar but acted as a switch rather than a sensor.
+That former project is no longer supported and does not work.

 ## New in v2.x